Protection of Minors

 Contact: Associate Vice Chancellor for Human Resources

-Policy Statement: The University of Illinois at Chicago (UIC) requires certain safeguards intended to better protect minors when they are on UIC premises participating in UIC programs and activities designed to include minors, or when they are in the care of UIC staff.
+Policy Statement: The University of Illinois Chicago (UIC) requires certain safeguards intended to better protect minors when they are on UIC premises participating in UIC programs and activities designed to include minors, or when they are in the care of UIC staff.
 UIC and its employees shall comply with applicable federal and state laws to provide a safe environment for minors.
 This includes compliance with the “Abused and Neglected Child Reporting Act” (ANCRA) and the additional requirements of this policy.

 1. Duty to cooperate: